xerial/snappy-java/README.md

 ## Public discussion group
-Post bug reports or feature request to the Issue Tracker: <http://code.google.com/p/snappy-java/issues/list>
+Post bug reports or feature request to the Issue Tracker: <https://github.com/xerial/snappy-java/issues>

 Public discussion forum is here: <http://groups.google.com/group/xerial?hl=en Xerial Public Discussion Group>

 ## Building from the source code
-See the [http://code.google.com/p/snappy-java/source/browse/INSTALL installation instruction].
+See the [installation instruction](https://github.com/xerial/snappy-java/blob/develop/INSTALL).
 Building from the source code is an option when your OS platform and CPU architecture is not supported.
-To build snappy-java, you need Mercurial(hg), JDK (1.6 or higher), Maven (3.x or higher is required), g++ compiler (mingw in Windows) etc.
+To build snappy-java, you need Git, JDK (1.6 or higher), Maven (3.x or higher is required), g++ compiler (mingw in Windows) etc.

     $ git clone https://github.com/xerial/snappy-java.git
     $ cd snappy-java